 The Islamic Center at NYU caters to a wide and growing audience, reaching not only Muslims in New York City but also individuals from other communities.

 NYU is home to various independent student clubs that focus on faith, religion, and spirituality.
-These clubs are listed here.
+Visit Clubs on Campus to find details on student clubs currently available at NYU.

 Global Spiritual Life hosts chaplain affiliates representing various faiths, denominations, and groups.
 A list of chaplains can be found online.